 The hardest part of a tribute speech is often the introduction.
 How do you capture the audience’s attention?
 If your speech is during a funeral, for instance, emotions are already high.
 If you’re giving a speech at another event or celebration, you similarly need to capture attention.
 How do you hook listeners with your tribute?

 Start by relating to the listeners themselves.
 You need to appeal to the audience on a personal level to develop a connection with your words.
 If you’re speaking at a funeral, remind them how the deceased person brought everyone together.
-Open with your relationship to this person, and talk about your loved one’s role in your life.
+Open with your relationship with this person, and talk about your loved one’s role in your life.

 A good way to start is with a personal story.
 Humans naturally are drawn to stories.
 Including one at the beginning of your speech brings the audience closer to you.
 From there, it’s easier to share your main points with the listeners’ full attention.